An outstanding All In One product that provides months of protection

 The most critical step of the detailing process is to start with a clean surface.
 Prepare by removing insect residue, tar, and paint contamination using a clay process or fallout remover should be done before using this product.

 Apply a small amount of product onto a foam pad and slowly work into the painted surface with the machine off.
 This step will help avoid any product sling.
-If you are an experienced detailer, you can start slowly accelerating the machine right away without any product sling.
+If you are an experienced detailer, you can slowly accelerate the machine right away without any product sling.

 Work the product until the product becomes nearly invisible.
 Many auto detailers rush this step.
 If you do not work the product thoroughly, you will not allow the product's abrasives to diminish completely.

 Wipe the area with a soft microfiber towel.
 Check your work and proceed to the next panel if the pad and product combination produces the desired result.
 You can always switch the pad to a more aggressive foam pad if necessary.
 Always start with the least aggressive pad and work your way up the pad aggressiveness level.
-This is especially true to the enthusiast detailer who does not have the experience to choose the correct pad and product combination quickly.
+Working up the pad aggressiveness level is especially true for the enthusiast detailer who does not have the experience to choose the correct pad and product combination quickly.